Exploiting ASLR and NX

 To do this I need a few things

-1. A known location wwhere the puts address will be.
-I can get this from the GOT entry since I know it’s already been called and thus filled in.
+address will be.
+I can get this from the GOT entry since I know it’s already been called and thus filled in. - A pointer to the function

-3. puts requires something to print.
+requires something to print.
 The first parameter in 64 bit linux is the RDI register.
-I need a ROP gadget to put something in RDI from the stack
+I need a ROP gadget to put something in RDI from the stack- The address of main so that I can “restart” the binary without invoking ASLR

 I can grab the GOT and PLT addresses with objdump.
 I also put the syntax in Intel mode because it’s easier to read for me.